wrjodjana/obsidian-vault/Computer Science/Object Oriented Programming.md

 ```

 **Notes:**
 - Python doesn't support method overloading.
-Instead use single method with default arguments to
+Instead use single method with default arguments to handle varying number of parameters
+- Different behaviors are achieved based on how method is called